 Natural Areas/ER's restoration sites may receive regular inspections during their maintenance period (see page 42) to ensure that site restorations are on track.
-The Consultant can contact Parks Planning and Development Services (311) between May and September to arrange for a yearly inspection during the maintenance period.
+The Consultant can contact Parks Planning and Development Services, call 3-1-1 between May and September to arrange for a yearly inspection during the maintenance period.